 Before you head out for your next big run, you better read this post.
 We all know that runners get hurt quite a bit.
 But I've found some pretty handy ways to prevent the pain of this sport.
-Including studies that show one unusual practice that can cut your risk of running injuries by as much as 39%!
+Including studies that suggest sticking to your routine can help keep you running comfortably.
+And even a study that shows one unusual practice that can cut your risk of running injuries by as much as 39%!

 Breaking Up with Worn Out Sneakers

 Most people I know have one favorite pair of running shoes.
 They wear them every day, until they need replacing.
-But according to a study from researchers in Luxembourg, rotating between at least two pairs of shoes each week can drastically reduce your risk of incurring a running injury of any kind.
+But according to a study in Luxembourg, you should rotate between at least two pairs of shoes each week.
+Why?
+Well, it can drastically reduce your risk of incurring a running injury of any kind.

 It sounds like a weird idea.
-Especially since a lot of us take time to break in our shoes and really get them comfortable.
-(Although, if you remember, your Houston podiatrist thinks that your shoes should fit perfectly the very first time you wear them.)
+Especially since a lot of us take time to break in our shoes and get them feeling comfortable.
+(Although, if you remember, your Houston podiatrist thinks that your shoes should feel right, the very first time you wear them.)

 When Should You Replace Running Shoes?

 As I hinted, switching between worn out sneakers won't save you from injury.
 But how do you know when running shoes need replacing?
 Well, there are a bunch of tricks you may have tried.